 American Museum of Natural History

-Possibly with the exception of its counterpart in London, the American Museum of Natural History is the largest and most important museum of its kind in the world.
-More than 30 million artefacts are packed into 42 exhibition halls - quite enough to keep anyone busy over a rainy afternoon.
+Challenged only by its counterpart in London, the American Museum of Natural History is the largest and most important museum of its kind in the world.
+45 exhibition halls hold more than 30 million artefacts, quite enough to keep anyone busy on a rainy afternoon.
 The most popular exhibit is a 50ft (15m) tall skeleton of a barosaurus in the Theodore Roosevelt Rotunda, and there are three more spectacular dinosaur halls on the fourth floor.
-Other halls include the Hall of Biodiversity, the Hall of Ocean Life, the Hall of Human Biology and Evolution and the fabulous Hayden Planetarium: a 90ft (27m) wide aluminium sphere that seems to float inside a massive glass cube, which in turn is home to the Rose Center for Earth and Space.
+Other halls include the Hall of Biodiversity, the Hall of Ocean Life, and the Hall of Human Biology and Evolution.
+The fabulous Hayden Planetarium is a 90ft (27m) wide aluminium sphere that seems to float inside a massive glass cube, which in turn is home to the Rose Center for Earth and Space.
 Those tired of walking can check out the Museum of Television and Radio.

 Address: Central Park West, at West 79th Street

-Opening times: Daily 10am-5:45pm, except Christmas Day and Thanksgiving.
+Opening times: Daily 10am to 5.45pm, except Christmas Day and Thanksgiving.

 Admission: General admission $23 (adults).
 Concessions and special ticket options available.
 Temporary exhibitions charge additional admission fees.